tldrio/tech-knowledge/blog/articles/Mar-12-12-synchronous-communication.md

 * **Oral discussion = interruption** When somebody asks you something it drains all your attention.
-You have to switch your brain to provide the adequate answer which means lose all the concentration you had in your work.
+You have to switch your focus to provide the adequate answer which means you lose all the concentration you had in your work.
-  The ten-seconds question becomes a ten-minutes perturbation, taking into account the time to refocus and recall what your were doing.
+  The ten-seconds question becomes a ten-minutes perturbation, taking into account the time you need to refocus (if you even manage to refocus) and recall what your were doing.

 * **It involves moving and/or shouting in the office**.
 Depending on your work office configuration talking with somebody means moving to his desk or shouting through the open space.
 In the former case it magnifies your work interruption.
-In the latter case your colleagues will be thankful not to miss a word of your private conversation.
+In the latter case you'll manage to effectively disturb everyone of your coworkers.

-* **Conversation drifts definitely** Oral conversation drifts more than a bobsleigh on the ice.
-Have you never start a conversation speaking of the crucial decision you should take and end speaking of the last hilarious MIME you read?
+* **Conversations drift fatally** Oral conversation drifts more than a bobsleigh on the ice.
+Have you ever started a conversation about the crucial decision you should take and ended up speaking of the last hilarious meme you read?

-* **Exchange is lost for the posterity** Oral conversation is not actionable, for you and even more for your teammates.
+* **Exchanges are lost for the posterity** Oral conversation is not actionable, for you or your teammates.
 What if you need to recall all the points stated?
 How do you keep track of the history of your conversation?
   What if the following week you'll have the same question?
   Won't you feel bad disturbing your colleagues again?

+Before engaging any kind of communication there is one thing you should try: **find an answer by yourself**.
-Common sense recommends trying to **find the solution by yourself** before looking for help.
-But we know this is normal asking for somebody's help instead of googling to find the appropriate answer.
+But sometimes it's more efficient asking for somebody's help instead of googling to find the appropriate answer.
 In that case **go for asynchronous communication.**

-In a later post I'll cover asynchronous communication especially the pitfalls of emails and the benefits having a chat room for your team.
+In a later post I'll cover asynchronous communication especially the pitfalls of emails and the benefits of having a chat room for your team.